qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Rule-based labeling
 -------------------

-With Rule-based labeling multiple label configurations can be defined and applied selectively on the base of expression filters, as in :ref:`Rule-based rendering <rule_based_rendering>`
+With :index:`Rule-based labeling` multiple label configurations can be defined and applied selectively on the base of expression filters, as in :ref:`Rule-based rendering <rule_based_rendering>`